fpjohnston/TECO-64/doc/qregister.md

 | ------- | -------- |
 | FM*qkey* | Map the specified key to Q-register *q*. |
 | :FM*qkey* | Unmap the specified key from Q-register *q*. |

+Take care when mapping a key to a local Q-register, since each macro level normally gets an entirely new set of local Q-registers when it is invoked.